-While the numbers do show that coaching centres are more successful than ever before, there's another side to the story as well.
+While the numbers do show that coaching centers are more successful than ever before, there's another side to the story as well.

-Life at these centres isn't a bed of roses.
-From being segregated on the basis of their 'ability' to following a rigorous 12-hour study schedule to an endless cycle of internal tests — all of which take a toll on the children.
+Life at these centers isn't a bed of roses.
+From being segregated based on their 'ability' to following a rigorous 12-hour study schedule to an endless cycle of internal tests — all of which take a toll on the children.
 Children are left with almost no time for life outside studies.
 Not surprisingly, their morale takes a beating and leads to frequent mental and physical health breakdowns.

 Where does all this lead to?